guidebooks/store/guidebooks/ml/ray/run/pod-stats.md

     - ml/ray/start/kubernetes/label-selectors.md
 ---

-# Sample Retrieve Kubernetes Pod Statistics
+# Sample Kubernetes Pod Statistics

 This guidebook will emit a stream of samples of the form: